eunicecallueng/Virtualization-Labs/01.VMware-Workstation-Pro/README.md

 This lab is for **practice documentation only**.
 I’m using it to:
 - Learn how to set up virtualization environments.
-- Prepare a base VM for my other labs (GNS3, Wireshark, Zabbix).
+- Prepare a base VM for my other labs (GNS3, Wireshark, Zabbix, Active Directory/Entra ID).
 - Share reproducible steps for anyone following along.